Police say Methuen woman drove her Jeep at bar patrons, staff

 Cabrera then drove the wrong way on one-way Wingate Street, where she crashed into a parked pickup truck, causing it to crash into other parked vehicles, police said.

-Judge Cesar Archilla ordered Cabrera held without bail pending a dangerousness hearing scheduled for Sept.
-1. Archilla also ordered Cabrera to have no contact with any witnesses or victims.
+Judge Cesar Archilla ordered Cabrera held without bail pending a dangerousness hearing scheduled.
+Archilla also ordered Cabrera to have no contact with any witnesses or victims.

 In his report on the incident, Officer Mark Andrukaitis said he was on patrol near the downtown train station when he heard tires screeching from a distance and what sounded like a car crash.